Tpatni719/gsMAMS/paper/paper.md

 ## [1] 62.652

 ```
-Based on the simulation results, the probability of success/power at the first stage is 31.26\% and at the second stage is around 58.04\%.
+Based on the simulation results, the probability of success at the first stage is 31.26\% and at the second stage is approximately  58.04\%.
 Therefore, the overall power is approximately 90\%.
-The sample size required for the trial was 79 patients per arm but the trial used around an average of 62 subjects per arm.
+The sample size required for the trial was 79 patients per arm but the trial used approximately  an average of 62 subjects per arm.
 The stopping probability should add up to 1 which is the case here and under alternate configuration, the probability of futility is approximately 8.5\% which is less than 10\% type II error.
 The reason is that the type II error comes from both failing to find any efficacious arm (futility) and finding the less efficacious arm as the most efficacious arm.
 The latter part was not included when the probability of futility was calculated.

 ## Ordinal Outcome
 For ordinal outcome, we will consider ASCLEPIOS trial, a phase II trial for patients with stroke.
 The primary outcome response is the patient's Barthel index assessed 90 days after randomization.
 This is an ordered categorical score ranging from 0 (vegetative state) to 100 (complete recovery) in steps of 5, and relates to activities of daily living that the patient is able to undertake.
 Following the ASCLEPIOS study, we group the outcome categories of the score into six larger categories.
 We will consider the treatment worthwhile if the odds ratio between the effective and control arms is 3.06 and we set the null odds ratio to be 1.32 which is the odds ratio between the ineffective and control arms.
 The sample size calculation is based on a one-sided FWER of 5\% and a power of 90\%.
 Based on the trial characteristics, we will design the trial for a three-stage design.
-The design parameters for a five-arm (K = 4) trial can be calculated using design_ord function and the arguments in the function correspond to probability of outcomes in control group(prob), odds ratio of ineffective treatment group vs control(or0), odds ratio of effective treatment group vs control(or) and the remaining arguments are similar to the design_cont function for continuous outcome.
+The design parameters for a five-arm (k = 4) trial can be calculated using `design_ord()` function and the arguments in the function correspond to probability of outcomes in control group(`prob`), odds ratio of ineffective treatment group vs control(`or0`), odds ratio of effective treatment group vs control(`or`) and the remaining arguments are similar to the `design_cont()` function for continuous outcome.

 ```R
 design_ord(prob = c(0.075, 0.182, 0.319, 0.243, 0.015, 0.166), or = 3.06, or0 = 1.32, alpha = 0.05, beta = 0.1, k = 4, frac = c(1/3, 2/3, 1))